el-tocino/preemptible-training/README.md

 ### Add tools and restart scripts.

-Add the auto-start training startup file, and the tensorboard script to /etc/systemd/system.
-Make sure they run correctly.
+Add the auto-start training service file, and the tensorboard service file to /etc/systemd/system.
+Edit them to add your relevant user and path arguments!
+Add the train.sh and tboard.sh to your home directory.
+Be sure to mark them executable.
+Make a "logs" directory in your home dir.

 Add a cron entry for the halting script.
 ```*/5 * * * * /home/$yourusernamehere/halter.sh```
+This is a kludge, but one that works for me, since training randomly stopped training but kept running a couple of times.
+Had to reboot to get it to do anything.
 Reboot to test everything works as expected.

 ### Create snapshot